-This post shall share the 10 best outliner apps of 2022 which shall help you effectively create outlines to better organize your work and life.
+This post shares the 10 best outliner apps which shall help you effectively create outlines to better organize your work and life.

 Pricing: There is a free version and paid plans to start at $4.99/month or $49/year